raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 **Test:** Move the colour slider to a colour of your choice and run your code.
 Your background colour will change.

-Move the colour slider again to a new colour and run your code again.
+Move the colour slider again to a new colour.
+Run your code again.
 Your background colour will change to the new colour.

 --- /task ---